8.75in x 11in

 — Ruth Bader Ginsburg

-From a letter to a friend’s daughter upon her bat mitzvah: “I am enclosing a souvenir for you about two people I admire, Henrietta Szold, founder of Hadassah, and Anne Frank.” — Ruth Bader Ginsburg
+From a letter to Rachel Milroy Lahasky, the niece of a friend, Dr. Joe Goldblatt, upon her bat mitzvah: “I am enclosing a souvenir for you about two people I admire, Henrietta Szold, founder of Hadassah, and Anne Frank.” — Ruth Bader Ginsburg

 A Queen to the Rescue: